Btiley/14-D3-Project/README.md

 The scatter plot depicts percentage in Povertry against percentage of people lacking health care.

-Each Data point represents a state, and the insersection of these two parameters.
-Furthermore, I added text labels to each data point indicating
+Each Data point represents a state, and the insersection of these two parameters (Each states abbreviation indicated as labels for each data point).

 ![](D3-Data-Journalism/images/D3_Graph.png)